NTDLS/NTDLS.FastMemoryCache/README.md

 # NTDLS.FastMemoryCache

+📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.FastMemoryCache

 Provides fast and easy to use thread-safe partitioned memory cache for C# that helps manage the maximum size and track performance.

-Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.FastMemoryCache/

 >**Quick and easy eample of a file cache:**
 >